Everything About PMP Certifications: What You Need To Know To Be Successful

 Says Kanabar, a PMP Certified holder who has led PMP exam preparation for over 20 years.

 PMP Exam Questions Dumps certification is not the only industry-recognized project management accreditation.
-The Project Management Institute also offers the title of Certified Associate in Project Management.
-It is geared towards college students and lower-level professionals and has far fewer pre-requisites than the PMP.
-The Project Management Institute (PMI) regularly revises the PMP exam to stay up-to-date with current project management trends and theories, a new version will be released for the first time in January.
+The Project Management Institute also offers the Certified Associate in Project Management title.
+This title is geared towards college students and lower-level professionals and has far fewer prerequisites than the PMP.
+The Project Management Institute (PMI) regularly revises the PMP exam to stay up-to-date with current project management trends and theories.
+A new version will be released for the first time in January.

 Here is Everything About PMP certifications